 When cover crops are regularly part of a rotation, their residues increase soil organic matter.
 The organic matter feeds the growth of microbes, which increases the release of N as they die and decompose.
 Thus, integrating cover crops into a crop rotation at specific points can help enhance nutrient cycling and conservation.

-Legumes may be present in a rotation as a harvested crop (for example, alfalfa) or as a green manure (for example, vetch or clover).
+Legumes may be present in a rotation as a harvested crop (for example, alfalfa) or as green manure (for example, vetch or clover).
 Legumes are of special interest in organic crop rotations because of their ability to add nitrogen to the system.
 Specialized bacteria (Rhizobium spp.) associated with the roots of legumes convert atmospheric nitrogen (N2 gas) into plant-available nitrogen.
 The amount of N fixed by this association between bacteria and legumes varies with plant species and variety, soil type, climate, crop management, and length of time the crop is grown.
 When used strategically in a rotation, legumes provide N to the subsequent crop.
-The amount of N that a legume crop contributes to following crops depends on the amount of N fixed, the maturity of the legume when it is killed or incorporated into the soil, whether the entire plant or only the root system remains in the field, and the environmental conditions that govern the rate of decomposition.
+The amount of N that a legume crop contributes to the following crops depends on the amount of N fixed, the maturity of the legume when it is killed or incorporated into the soil, whether the entire plant or only the root system remains in the field, and the environmental conditions that govern the rate of decomposition.
 As a result, estimates of the amount of N contributions by legumes to subsequent crops range from 50 to over 200 pounds per acre (see Appendix 1).

 Winter-hardy grains and grasses have extensive root systems that are more efficient than legumes at scavenging soil nitrates in the fall, thereby reducing late fall and winter leaching of nitrogen (75).
 In the northeastern US, small grains (rye and wheat) are the most common winter-hardy cover crops used by vegetable growers, since harvests of cash crops often extend into late summer and fall.
 Once incorporated in the following spring, these cover crops will release captured N and other nutrients to subsequent crops, but at a slower rate than from legume cover crops because of the slower decomposition of grain residues.